The Role I Have Played:

 TYPICAL MISCELLANEOUS REQUESTS

 Also in 2018, phase one of the Madison Avenue redevelopment from Pearl Street to Noble Street was completed.
 The update included wide trails for pedestrians/cyclists to share, brick crosswalks and a pedestrian signal at Euclid Avenue.
-Next spring redevelopment of Madison Ave will expand north from Noble Street to Fry Road (where a center turn lane will be present).
+Recently the Madison Ave expanded north from Noble Street to Fry Road (where a center turn lane is present).

 GREENWOOD STREET DEPARTMENT